gconway012/Hair_Salon_No-Show/README.md

 20. *Order discrete x scale by frequency/value*, Axeman and Yuriy Petrovskiy's answer, dated Jul 13, 2018 and Sep 11, 2018 at https://stackoverflow.com/questions/3253641/order-discrete-x-scale-by-frequency-value.
 For reordering DOW on barplot.

 21. *Joining three tables using MySQL*, PHP Ferrari's answer, dated Sep 21, 2010 at https://stackoverflow.com/questions/3709560/joining-three-tables-using-mysql.
 For using normalize form structure for joining three tables in one query without having to use subqueries.

+22. *Vignette: Downloadable tables in RMarkdown with the DT package*, https://www.r-bloggers.com/2019/12/vignette-downloadable-tables-in-rmarkdown-with-the-dt-package/.
+For creating filterable/searchable tables.

+23. *Data Table Options*, https://rstudio.github.io/DT/options.html.
+For creating filterable/searchable tables.

+24. *Column alignment in DT datatable*, zx8754 and G. Cocca's answer, dated Sep 17, 2020 and Mar 2, 2016 at https://stackoverflow.com/questions/35749389/column-alignment-in-dt-datatable.
+For centering columns when using DT::datatable() in R.